sz-2/Canary_Travel_Planner/README.md

 ***

 ### Summary of functionality

-This Java application is designed to retrieve meteorological data from the eight Canary Islands and store them in a directory.
+This Java application is designed to retrieve meteorological data from different locations across the eight Canary Islands, as well as hotel prices from those locations.
+The goal is to provide a list of hotels with prices for a specific stay in the location with the best weather on the chosen Canary Island.

-For this purpose, three modules are used: one for data capture (Weather Provider), another for storage (Event Store Builder), and a broker that serves as an intermediary, managing the transmission of events between the preceding modules
+It consists of five modules: one for capturing meteorological data (Weather Provider), another for capturing hotel price data (Hotel Price Provider), another for storing events to maintain a historical record of all captured events for auditing purposes (DatalakeBuilder), a broker that serves as an intermediary managing event transmission between the aforementioned modules, and finally, a module responsible for handling the view and responding to client queries(Best Weather and Hotel-Price Finder).

 ****